-FINAL 20172018 Legislative Program: State Issues
+FINAL 2017 Legislative Program: State Issues

 - 1S.
-Increase and preservePreserve funding for transportation projects, support the constitutional protection of all transportation funding resources, maximize formula funding to regions, and preserve regional discretion and priority-setting. - 28.
-Encourage the state to increase investments inPursue competitive grant funding for traffic congestion relief, trade corridors, passenger rail, and bus transit projects and seek funding for public transportation for Monterey County projects. - 35.
-Support legislation to transfer funding derived from the sale of excess rights of way purchased for the Prunedale Bypass project to priority projects in the region. - 38.
-Support efforts to reauthorize Public Private Partnership authority, public tolling authority, and design-build authority, expand mode eligibility, and allow for regional control of such projects. - 4S.
-Support legislation to expand the Capitol Corridor Joint Powers Authority to Salinas, and to expand the Los Angeles-San Diego Rail Corridor Agency (LOSSAN) to San Francisco. - 58.
+Increase and preserve funding for transportation projects, support the constitutional protection of all transportation funding resources, and preserve regional discretion and priority-setting. - 2S.
+Encourage the state to increase investments in passenger rail and bus transit projects and seek funding for Monterey County projects. - 3S.
+Support legislation to transfer funding derived from the sale of excess rights-of-way purchased for the Prunedale Bypass project to priority projects in the region. - 4S.
+Support legislation to expand the Capitol Corridor Joint Powers Authority to Salinas, and to expand the Los Angeles-San Diego Rail Corridor Agency (LOSSAN) to San Francisco. - 5S.
 Support legislation that promotes transit-oriented development, complete streets, alternative commutes, and active transportation projects. - 6S.
-Work with partner agencies to reach agreement on proposals for California Environmental Quality Act (CEQA) reform, while retaining environmental protections. - 78.
-Support efforts to extend and expand Public Private Partnership authority, public tolling authority, and design-build authority, expand mode eligibility, and allow for regional control of such projects. - 98-75.
-Support efforts to develop alternative funding sources to offset the reduction in gas tax revenues and ensure that any pay-by-the-mile funding is equitably assessed and distributed. - 108-88.
-Support redefinitiona cohesive definition of "disadvantaged communities" in the Greenhouse Gas Reduction Fund (i.e., "eap and trade")among all grant program guidelines to betterprograms to reflect economic and rural area considerations, and seek funding from the program for regional priority projects. - 115.95.
-Support measures to allow the California Department of Fish and Wildlife to allow Caltrans to adopt appropriate avoidance and mitigation measures to protect the Santa Cruz Long-Toed Salamander from potential impacts of the Highway 156 project. - 128.
-Support funding proposals to enable cities and counties to implement storm water runoff requirements for transportation projects.
+Work with partner agencies to reach agreement on proposals for California Environmental Quality Act (CEQA) reform, while retaining environmental protections. - 7S.
+Support efforts to extend and expand Public Private Partnership authority, public tolling authority, and design-build authority, expand mode eligibility, and allow for regional control of such projects. - 8S.
+Support efforts to develop alternative funding sources to offset the reduction in gas tax revenues and ensure that any pay-by-the-mile funding is equitably assessed and distributed. - 9S.
+Support redefinition of "disadvantaged communities" in the Greenhouse Gas Reduction Fund (i.e., "cap and trade") grant program guidelines to better reflect economic and rural area considerations, and seek funding from the program for regional priority projects. - 10S.
+Support measures to allow the California Department of Fish and Wildlife to allow Caltrans to adopt appropriate avoidance and mitigation measures to protect the Santa Cruz Long-Toed Salamander from potential impacts of the Highway 156 project. - 11S.
+Support funding proposals to enable cities and counties to implement storm water runoff requirements for transportation projects. - 12S.
+Support legislation that promotes transparency and access to information on rail transport of hazardous materials. - 13S.
+Support efforts to remove the Transportation Development Act's Unmet Transit Needs hearing requirement if 100% of the TDA funds are already allocated to transit.